-CPS may want to interview your child in a place that he or she is comfortable.
+CPS may want to interview your child in a place where he or she is comfortable.
 Your house would be a logical setting with this goal in mind.
-However, in order to be able to interview your child at home, an investigator must seek your permission to do so.
-Nobody with CPS should force to you give your permission.
-Keep in mind that anyone who is caring for your child- like a relative or babysitter- can give permission to CPS for an interview of your child to take place in your home.
+However, to interview your child at home, an investigator must seek your permission to do so.
+Nobody with CPS should force you to give your permission.
+Remember that anyone caring for your child- like a relative or babysitter- can permit CPS for an interview of your child to take place in your home.

-If permission is given and CPS begins an interview of your child in your home it is likely that you will not be allowed in the same room.
+If permission is given and CPS begins an interview with your child in your home, likely, you will not be allowed in the same room.
 The reason for this is that CPS does not want you to distract or otherwise influence the responses that your child gives to the questions of the CPS investigator.

-It may be tempting, therefore, to try and coach your child to give certain responses to questions that you anticipate him or her to be asked.
+Therefore, it may be tempting to coach your child to give certain responses to questions that you anticipate him or her to be asked.
 Pressuring a child to answer in a certain way is a bad idea on many levels.
-For one, it will make you look really bad in the eyes of the CPS investigator.
-Attempting to lie or act deceitfully in relation to the investigation can come back to haunt you if you get into a situation where your case goes in front of a judge.
+For one, it will make you look terrible in the eyes of the CPS investigator.
+Attempting to lie or act deceitfully with the investigation can come back to haunt you if you get into a situation where your case goes in front of a judge.
 The other relevant consideration is that your child, depending on their age, probably will struggle to distinguish between the truth and what you want your child to say.
-The end result will likely be your child struggling to give any kind of coherent answers.
+The result will likely be your child struggling to give any kind of coherent answer.

 Interviewing your child at school

 Other than in your home, the next most likely place for an interview to occur would be at your child’s school.
-The rules associated with being able to interview your child at school versus in your home are a bit different.
-First of all, if you are at the school at the time that CPS wants to interview your child you must give them permission to do so.
-If you are not at the school, however, CPS is free to interview your child without your permission.
-From my experience, if you do not give permission to CPS to interview your child at home then they may seek to do so “behind your back” while your child is at school.
+The rules associated with interviewing your child at school versus in your home are a bit different.
+First of all, if you are at school when CPS wants to interview your child, you must permit them to do so.
+However, if you are not at the school, CPS is free to interview your child without your permission.
+From my experience, if you do not permit CPS to interview your child at home, then they may seek to do so “behind your back” while your child is at school.

-In the event that CPS does interview your child without your knowledge while he or she is in school, they must notify you of their having done so within 24 hours of conducting the interview.
+If CPS does interview your child without your knowledge while he or she is in school, they must notify you of their having done so within 24 hours of conducting the interview.
 An interpreter must be provided to your child if he or she has communication problems in English.
-Hearing, speech or cognitive issues may also limit your child’s ability to communicate effectively with CPS.
-The agency needs to provide assistance for your child as needed.
+Hearing, speech, or cognitive issues may also limit your child’s ability to communicate effectively with CPS.
+The agency needs to assist your child as needed.

 How an examination of your child could work

-Depending upon the type of allegations made against you in relation to your child, CPS can request a range of different examinations.
+Depending upon the type of allegations made against you about your child, CPS can request a range of different examinations.
 Physical, sexual abuse or medical examinations are the most commonly encountered.
-If you are present at the time the CPS employee would like to conduct an examination you must be asked for your permission in order to conduct the exam.
-If a court has ordered the exam to occur then your permission is not necessary.
-Once your child is removed from your home CPS does not have to get your permission to conduct any exams on your child.
+If you are present when the CPS employee would like to conduct an examination, you must be asked for your permission to conduct the exam.
+If a court has ordered the exam to occur, then your permission is not necessary.
+Once your child is removed from your home, CPS does not have to get your permission to conduct any exams on your child.

-Keep in mind that CPS can always ask a court for an order that grants them the authority to conduct an examination of your child even in the event that you decline to give them permission to do so.
-Odds are good that the court will grant the request so long as CPS presents even a small amount of evidence pertaining to its necessity.
-Once a court order is in place you need to abide by it.
+Keep in mind that CPS can always ask a court for an order that grants them the authority to examine your child even if you decline to permit them to do so.
+The odds are good that the court will grant the request so long as CPS presents even a small amount of evidence about its necessity.
+Once a court order is in place, you need to abide by it.
 Attempting to shield your child from an exam after a court order has been received can work against you in the long run and may result in you being found in contempt of court.